shahirriaz/restaurant-webstie/README.md

 ## How to initialize project

 * Clone the repository and run `npm install` in the terminal to install the node modules and dependencies
-* Run `npm start` to start local developent server
+* Run `npm start` to start local development server

 ### Objective